Safety sign: Sign design and layout

-Modern signage design typically consists of a symbol, warning text and in some countries a header consisting of a signal word.
+Modern signage design typically consists of a symbol, warning text, and in the United States, Canada, Australia a header consisting of a signal word.

 Headers

 North American and some Australian safety signage utilize distinctive headers to draw attention to the risk of harm from a hazard.
 Headers have guidelines for usage, where conditions must be met to dictate which header must be used for a sign.

 The 2007 revisions to ANSI Z353.4 allowed for the 'safety alert symbol' found on 'Danger', Warning' and 'Caution' headers to be replaced with the ISO 7010 "W001 - General warning" symbol to enable compliance with ISO 3864-1 for signs used in international situations or equipment being exported abroad.

 Additional headers designs exist, Z53.1-1968 prescribed a magenta and yellow 'Radiation' header for radiation hazards.
-Other headers have been created by sign manufacturers for various situations not covered Z53.1 standard, such as "Security Notice", "Biohazard", "Restricted Area".
+Other headers have been created by sign manufacturers for various situations not covered by the Z53.1 standard, such as "Security Notice", "Biohazard", "Restricted Area".

 Symbols

 As a means of overcoming language and literacy barriers, symbols depicting the hazards, required action or equipment, prohibited actions or items and safety equipment were introduced to safety signage during the 1990s.
-Globalization and increased international trade helped push this development, as a means of reducing costs associated with needing signage multiple languages.
+Globalization and increased international trade helped push this development, as a means of reducing costs associated with needing signage in multiple languages.
 Increasingly, countries are adopting symbols used by ISO 7010 and UN Globally Harmonized System of Classification and Labelling of Chemicals, that harmonizes symbols internationally to reduce confusion, and bring themselves into compliance with international standards.

 Portable signage

 For temporary situations such as wet floors, portable signs are used.
 They are designed to be self supporting and relatively easy to move once the task is complete.
 The 1914 Universal Safety Standards provided for a portable 'Danger' sign suitable for both hard floors and soft dirt.
 Portable signs can take a variety of forms, from a traffic cone with stick on letters, plastic a-frame signs, to safety signs mounted on poles with bases that enable movement.

-Wet floor signs are also intended to avoid legal liability from injury due failing to warn of an unsafe condition.
+Wet floor signs are also intended to avoid legal liability from injury due to failing to warn of an unsafe condition.
 They are usually yellow.
 The warning is sometimes enhanced with new technology to provide audible warnings.
 Robotic cleaning equipment can use wet floor signs with sonar gadgetry to know when its job is finished.